upmcplanetracker/28crashtracker/README.md

 * Avoids posting duplicate incidents based on proximity and time.
 * Uses a history of prompts to vary post messages.
 * Purges old incident data to keep the tracking efficient.
+* Provides a monthly summary report of all of the crashes reported on in the script and attached a .gif of your choice from your script directory to the monthly Bluesky post.

 ## Installation